President's Diversity Fund for Equity and Social Justice

 What are the application deadlines?

-There are no deadlines for mini–grant applications (limited to grants of $200 or less).
+The deadline for mini–grant applications (limited to grants of $200 or less) is May 1.

 For requests over $200, the committee considers applications seven times a year.
+The deadline is the first Monday of each month, October through April.
 Applications must be completed and received before 5 PM of the deadline date.
 The application deadlines and meeting dates are posted below.
 Applications received after a deadline can receive committee consideration the following month.

 The President's Diversity Fund for Equity and Social Justice Committee meets in the Board Room, Library 3201–A, unless otherwise posted.(3:00-6:00pm)